Walgreens The Thread

 • Comes on suddenly after being stung by a bee, taking medication or eating food

-• Occurs with severe difficulty breathing or bluish skin color
+• Occurs with severe breathing difficulty or bluish skin color

 • Happens after choking on food or an object